kopchik/xpeppers-itasks/sales-taxes/README.md

 ## Other

-It was not mentioned explicitly in the task, but I infered that the first field (column) in the input is the number of items.
+It was not mentioned explicitly in the task, but I inferred that the first field (column) in the input is the number of items.
 This is taken into account.

 The format provided for input does not allow for precise detection of goods exempt from sales taxes.
 I used simple keyword matching to detect "books, food, and medical products that are exempt".